-In leader-led small groups, have kids tell about a parade they've been to or seen on TV or in a movie.
+In small groups, have kids tell about a parade they've been to or seen on TV or in movie.

-After groups have discussed, have adult or teen leaders share with the whole group what they talked about in their smaller groups.
+After small groups have discussed, have them share with the whole group what they talked about.

 Summarize

 Open a Bible, and say: No one deserves a parade more than Jesus because Jesus is the King!
 Let's see what the Bible says about that.
 One way God talks to us is through the Bible-his special book.
 God is here right now, ready to talk to you!